openannotation/xpath-range/README.md

 You can run the command-line test suite by executing `npm test`.

-To run the test suite in a browser, install the karma test runner
+To run the test suite, install the karma test runner with the command `npm install -g karma-cli` and then run `karma start`.
+Karma will print instructions for debugging the tests in a browser.

-    npm install -g karma-cli

-and then run `karma start` and it will print directions for debugging.

   [rangy]: https://github.com/timdown/rangy "rangy"